 2. I’m not a squanderer

-My salary enables me to cover bills, buy food and clothes and I have enough money for most leisure time activities.
+My salary enables me to cover bills, buy food and clothes, and have enough money for most leisure time activities.
 These are essentials.

-I also cannot see the point of wasting on the latest fashion clothing collections that will be out-of-date in several months.
-If you have a good taste you will look flattering regardless your earnings.
+I cannot see the point of wasting on the latest fashion clothing collections that will be out-of-date in several months.
+If you have good taste, you will look flattering regardless of your earnings.

 3. I don’t compare myself to other people

-Try to realize that you cannot earn all the money; you just may get stuck in a nonstop race for wealth.
-The habit of setting your financial expectations based on others’ success isn’t healthy and you should break this habit as soon as possible.
-I never compare myself to others and I don’t care about how much money my neighbor makes.
+Try to realize that you cannot earn all the money; you may get stuck in a nonstop race for wealth.
+The habit of setting your financial expectations based on others’ success isn’t healthy, and you should break this habit as soon as possible.
+I never compare myself to others, and I don’t care about how much money my neighbor makes.

 4. Money cannot guarantee happiness

-Material goods have transient effect of satisfaction and fulfillment, while your friends, family, communication and fun are really important.
+Material goods have a transient effect on satisfaction and fulfillment, while your friends, family, communication, and fun are significant.
 Let’s make it clear: satisfaction and happiness are not the same.